Further reading

 Video

-I don’t watch much on YouTube other than 80’s music video clips.
-I find most ‘on bike’ riding videos boring, particularly the 360 panning video that has become popular of late.
-I also dislike how ultra wide lens action cams flatten the landscape.
+I don’t watch much on YouTube other than old music video clips.
+I find most ‘on bike’ riding videos boring or annoying, particularly the 360 panning video that has become popular of late.

 However there are a few channels I think are higher quality.